stevenhorner/Amaya_Log/README.md

 # Amaya_Log
-Log Amaya OS Lite events to a log file
+Log Amaya OS Lite events to a log file and publish to an MQTT broker